Meight/Project-Euler/README.md

 F# for problem 7 is bugged; looks like the primality test lets a few non-primal numbers through at some point (10,001th is only off by about 50 prime numbers).
 Currently investigating.

+There's a problem with C++ strings in solution 8.

 # Upcoming

 ## New programming languages